apache/spark/IMAGES.rst

       --constraint "https://raw.githubusercontent.com/apache/airflow/constraints-master/constraints-3.6.txt"

-You can also skip installing airflow and install it from locally provided files by using ``--install-from-local-files-when-building`` parameter and ``--disable-pypi-when-building`` to Breeze:
+You can also skip installing airflow and install it from locally provided files by using ``--install-from-docker-context-files`` parameter and ``--disable-pypi-when-building`` to Breeze:

 .. code-block:: bash

   ./breeze build-image --python 3.7 --additional-extras=trino \
-      --production-image --disable-pypi-when-building --install-from-local-files-when-building
+      --production-image --disable-pypi-when-building --install-from-docker-context-files

 In this case you airflow and all packages (.whl files) should be placed in ``docker-context-files`` folder.

 Using cache during builds
 =========================